Home

 Striped Drimiopsis 'Kampersrus'

 The striped Drimiopsis forms a bulb that multiplies readily, eventually forming a dense colony of plants.
 The leaves grow from 6 to 12 inches tall, depending on the light intensity, with dimmer light favoring larger growth.
 The stripes along the leaves are unusually clean and distinct, regardless of the light level.
 The plant flowers throughout much of the year, with a stalk of small, greenish-white blooms.
-The blooms aren't very showy, but the outstanding foliage more than makes up for it!
+The blooms aren't very showy, but the outstanding foliage makes up for it!

-The plant was discovered in northern South Africa, where the climate is subtropical.
+The plant was found in northern South Africa, where the climate is subtropical.
 I don't have experience with it in hot conditions, but if it is like other Drimiopsis species, it should handle heat well.
 It tolerates cool weather, but it should be protected from freezing temperatures.
 It is easy to grow in a pot, and does not mind being crowded.
 It likes a well-draining soil mix that's kept evenly moist (but not soggy).
-It grows well in filtered sunlight or morning sun + bright shade.
-It may need some protection from strong afternoon sun.
+It grows well in filtered sunlight or weaker sun + bright shade.
+It may need protection from strong afternoon sun.
 In the right conditions, it's surprisingly easy to grow.

 Check availability